msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_8_audio.md

-In order to be compatible with the [headsets and other audio accessories]( http://source.android.com/accessories/headset-spec.html) using the 3.5mm audio plug across the Android ecosystem, if a device implementation includes one or more analog audio ports, at least one of the audio port(s) SHOULD be a 4 conductor 3.5mm audio jack.
+In order to be compatible with the [headsets and other audio accessories]( http://source.android.com/accessories/headset-spec.html) using the 3.5mm audio plug across the Android ecosystem, if a device implementation includes one or more analog audio output ports, at least one of the audio output port(s) SHOULD be a 4 conductor 3.5mm audio jack.

 If device implementations have a 4 conductor 3.5mm audio jack, they: